WeblateOrg/weblate/README.rst

 Weblate
 =======

-Weblate is web based translation tool.
-It is based on translate-toolkit and heavily uses git backed to store project.
+Weblate is web based translation tool with tight Git integration.
+It features simple and clean user interface, propagation of translations across subprojects or automatic linking to source files.

 Weblate has it's website at <http://weblate.org/>.